matthewtyler/matthewtyler.github.io/index.md

 ## Bio

 I'm an Assistant Professor in the Department of Political Science at Rice University.
 I specialize in political methodology, with a focus on solving measurement and causal inference challenges in the study of partisan polarization.
-I am a Principal Investigator on a National Science Foundation (NSF) CAREER grant, which supports my work on developing statistical solutions for survey measurement errors, with applications to measuring support for political violence and conspiracy theories.
+I am a principal investigator on a National Science Foundation (NSF) CAREER grant, which supports my work on developing statistical solutions for survey measurement errors, with applications to measuring support for political violence and conspiracy theories.
 I earned my PhD in Political Science from Stanford University in 2021 and hold bachelor's degrees in Statistical Science and Mathematics from Duke University.

 [DOWNLOAD CV](https://www.dropbox.com/s/sm0pfjekpzdykd7/CV.pdf?dl=0)

 ## Peer-Reviewed Publications

-{: reversed="reversed"}

-9. **Tyler, Matthew**, D. Sunshine Hillygus, Matthew DeBell, Ted Brader, Shanto Iyengar, Daron Shaw, Nicholas Valentino.
-"Why Are Surveys Struggling to Estimate Vote Shares?"
-Conditionally accepted, *American Journal of Political Science*.

-8. **Tyler, Matthew**, Shanto Iyengar, Arjun Wilkins, et al. "Campaigns Reinforce Partisanship and Short-Term Forces: Evidence from a Large-Scale Panel Study of the 2020 US Presidential Campaign."
+9. **Tyler, Matthew**, Shanto Iyengar, Arjun Wilkins, et al. "Campaigns Reinforce Partisanship and Short-Term Forces: Evidence from a Large-Scale Panel Study of the 2020 US Presidential Campaign."
 Conditionally accepted, *Political Science Research and Methods*

+8. **Tyler, Matthew**, D. Sunshine Hillygus, Matthew DeBell, Ted Brader, Shanto Iyengar, Daron Shaw, Nicholas Valentino.
+2026.
+"Why Are Surveys Struggling to Estimate Vote Shares?" *American Journal of Political Science*, Early View. [[DOI]](https://doi.org/10.1111/ajps.70051)

 7. Grimmer, Justin, Michael C. Herron, and **Matthew Tyler**.
-"Evaluating a New Generation of Expansive Claims about Vote Manipulation."
-2024. *Election Law Journal* 23(3): 211-236. [[DOI]](https://doi.org/10.1089/elj.2022.0070)
+2024.
+"Evaluating a New Generation of Expansive Claims about Vote Manipulation." *Election Law Journal* 23(3): 211-236. [[DOI]](https://doi.org/10.1089/elj.2022.0070)

 6. **Tyler, Matthew** and Shanto Iyengar.
 2024.
 "Testing the Robustness of the ANES Feeling Thermometer Indicators of Affective Polarization." *American Political Science Review* 118(3): 1570-1576. [[DOI]](https://doi.org/10.1017/S0003055423001302)